d-bl/GroundForge-help/docs/symmetry/index.md

 Click/Tap
 ---------

+Clicking a line segment between two stitches sets the number of twist marks.
+Clicking a stich either deletes the stitch or changes its color code, depending on the choice made in the form _modify template_.

 Deleting stitches may cause segments on top of one another, they appear darker.
 When reconnecting, move a bright segment to the darker ones for predictable behavior.